Manbearpixel/ObsidianXXL/xxl-api/README.md

 ```

 ### :// Obsidian Blockchain
-Since the XXL and XXL-API utilize and display information related to your Obsidian Node and the network, the Obsidian Blockchain is a required piee that must be installed and running in the background.
+Since the XXL and XXL-API utilize and display information related to your Obsidian Node and the network, the Obsidian Blockchain is a required piece that must be installed and running in the background.
 You can use the [Obsidian-QT Packaged Release](https://github.com/obsidianproject/Obsidian-Qt/releases) or the binary file `obsidiand` which you can create from the source.
-If you are setting up `obsidiand` from the source we have guides available on our [Github Wiki](https://github.com/obsidianproject/Obsidian-Qt/wiki/Obsidian-QT-%7C-Wiki-of-Obsidian-(ODN)-%E2%80%93-Cryptocurrency-&-Secure-Anonymous-Messaging#installing-obsidiand-source):
+If you are setting up `obsidiand` from the source we have guides available on our [Github Wiki](https://github.com/obsidianproject/Obsidian-Qt/wiki):
 - [Ubuntu Manual Setup via Wiki](https://github.com/obsidianproject/Obsidian-Qt/wiki/Setting-up-a-VPS-to-stake-your-Obsidian!-~@Pixxl)
     - Explains how to set up a Virtual Private Server *(VPS)* remotely
     - Setup `obsidiand` on Ubuntu 16.04 remotely